Sabretooth (character): Early life

 Sabretooth's real name is believed to be Victor Creed.
-Sabretooth's memories have been tampered with by clandestine organizations such as Weapon X and so much of what appears to be his past is not of credible account.
+Sabretooth's memories have been tampered with by clandestine organizations such as Weapon X so much of what appears to be his past is not of credible account.
 The clearest accounts of Victor's childhood begin with him murdering his brother Luther Creed over a piece of pie.
 His father Zebediah then chains him in the basement like an animal and systematically pulls out Victor's elongated canines, which perennially grow back.
 Victor begs his mother Victoria to let him go, but she does not.
-Years pass until Victor eventually gnaws off his own hand to escape the basement and apparently murders his parents.
-It is, however, later revealed that Sabretooth only killed his father, and took care of his mother financially, visiting her frequently until the woman's death.
+Years pass until Victor gnaws off his own hand to escape the basement and apparently murders his parents.
+It is later revealed that Sabretooth only killed his father and took care of his mother financially, visiting her frequently until her death.

 Victor is revealed to have had a brother named Saul and a sister named Clara who are believed to be the reason for Victor's ongoing feud with the X-Men's Wolverine.
 Saul Creed was a tracker and hunter, while Clara Creed was an animal handler.
 They helped track down the feral James "Logan" Howlett for a circus.
-They also helped Logan escape after the man was experimented on by Nathaniel Essex, and the three go on the run.
+They also helped Logan escape after he was experimented on by Nathaniel Essex, and the three go on the run.
 Saul perceives Logan to be stealing Clara, leading to Saul tipping Essex off regarding Logan's location.
-In the ensuing chaos, Logan accidentally kills Clara, although her healing factor later revives Clara.
+In the ensuing chaos, Logan accidentally kills Clara, although her healing factor later revives her.
 Saul, not knowing this, blames Essex for Clara's death, and the two men seek Essex out, Saul revealing that Clara was his sister.
-Logan, however, finds out that Saul betrayed them to Essex, and drowns Saul in a potion of Essex's.
-Horrified by this, Clara asks Wolverine to never look for her again.
+Logan finds out that Saul betrayed them to Essex and drowns Saul in a potion of Essex's.
+Horrified, Clara asks Wolverine to never look for her again.
 Victor was then informed about his brother's death.
+After this, Sabretooth captured Logan and brought him back to be experimented on by Essex at the Ravencroft Institute.
+However, Essex's assistant Dr. Claudia Russell (ancestor to Jack Russell), freed Logan.
+Creed and Essex later killed Russell for this and experimented on her corpse.

 In an early tale, Logan lives in a small Blackfoot community.
-One day, Sabretooth tracks him down in Canada, and seemingly murders his one-time teammate's lover Silver Fox on Logan's birthday, after Silver Fox rejects him.
-In this tale, it is indicated that Logan did not have particularly strong feelings for Silver Fox, and that the murder was simply the last straw in a series of grievances he held against Sabretooth.
-Creed eventually adopts a tradition of tracking Logan down on his foe's birthday with the intention of fighting.
+One day, Sabretooth tracks him down in Canada and seemingly murders his one-time teammate's lover Silver Fox on Logan's birthday, after Silver Fox rejects him.
+In this tale, it is indicated that Logan did not have particularly strong feelings for Silver Fox and that the murder was simply the last straw in a series of grievances he held against Sabretooth.
+Creed adopts a tradition of tracking Logan down on his foe's birthday with the intention of fighting.